 “Yesterday, well, day before, yesterday was when I decided to message you.
 Talked to a buddy of mine in California, he sent me to your site.”

-“Good, not that elders losing money is good, but it’s probable the person doing it is still in the area.
+“Good, not that elders losing money is good, but it’s impossible to say if the person doing it is still in the area.
 These people move around.”

 “Like the Travelers, live outta trailers, sell faulty tools, do bullshit roof repairs or fix cracked driveways that are only cheap cement, lasts for a week or so.”